tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 The camera zoomed in, capturing ten-year-old me with my face pressed against a tree.

 I felt the urge to get up, to escape from the screen, but I couldn't tear my eyes away.
-This was the footage that had haunted me my entire life, the reason I had been trying and failing to kill myself since I was a teenager.
+This was the footage that had haunted me my entire life, the reason I had been driving myself fucking crazy.

 “Hide and seek!” my younger self announced cheerfully, turning to my friends.
 “You guys hide, and I'll find you!”

 Liam folded his arms.
 “But why can't I count and *you* hide?”